QualityWithMillan/qualitywithmillan.github.io/_posts/2023/2023-07-03-api-testing-with-nightwatch.md

 -----

-1. Create a directory named `nightwatch-api-automation` or anything you like, this is where you will setup your project + nightwatch
+ A. Create a directory named `nightwatch-api-automation` or anything you like, this is where you will setup your project + nightwatch

 ```
 mkdir nightwatch-api-automation